Journal Author

 Giving Decisions

-A framework we have found useful is the 3 C’s of Competence, Conviction and Character.
-Does the individual have the gifting and capabilities to bear fruit in the ministry they are pursuing?
+A framework my wife and I have found useful in our giving decisions is the 3 C’s: Competence, Conviction, and Character.
+We ask ourselves: Does the individual we’re thinking of supporting have the gifting and capabilities to bear fruit in the ministry they are pursuing?
 Do their theological and ministry convictions align with Scripture?
-Are they of good character, able to ride the joys and trials inherent in gospel ministry with prayerful and godly equanimity, depending on God’s grace in all things?
-Lastly, it is useful to remember that it is easy to overestimate what we can achieve in 5 years, and underestimate what the Lord can achieve through us in 20 years.
-Doing ‘a deep work in a few to reach the many’ is a multi-generational approach to ministry that we have seen yield rich and abiding fruit, and the great thing is it requires one to really trust that it is the Lord ‘who gives the growth.’
+Are they of good character and able to endure the joys and trials inherent in gospel ministry, depending on God’s grace in all things?
+It can take time to get to know a person and discern these things, but when necessary we slow down to build the relationship first.
+Lastly, we have found it useful to remember that it is easy to overestimate what we can achieve in five years, and underestimate what the Lord can achieve through us in twenty years.
+Doing a deep work with a few is an approach we have seen yield rich and abiding fruit.

 09